Saturday, December 4

 Chikaming Open Lands Executive Director Ryan Postema walked about 20 hikers through the process of trail construction.
 Postema said he tries to keep trails away from areas likely to get wet or muddy, and makes sure they lead hikers past interesting plant and geological features.
 His trails avoid endangered species and, when obstacles like streams get in the way, he looks for simple ways around or over them.
 The most important trail-making tools: pruning shears, loppers and rakes.
 Trail blazing, he told the group, refers to marking new trails, not constructing them.

 August 19, Warren Woods

 Warren Woods is the last remaining climax beech maple forest in Michigan.
-Common when early European settlers arrived in the area, this type of forest, now rare, is the final stage in an ecological succession that might start with weeds, progress to conifers, then oak hickory and finally beech maple–all over a period of centuries.
+When early European settlers arrived in the area, this type of forest, now rare, was common.
+The climax beech maple forest is the final stage in an ecological succession that might start with weeds, progress to conifers, then oak hickory and finally beech maple–all over a period of centuries.